eshansurendra/Smart-MediBox/README.md

-# Smart Medibox - Wokwi Simulation Branch - Node-Red Flows
+# Smart Medibox - Wokwi Simulation Branch - with NodeRed Flows

 This branch, named `Wokwi-Simulation`, is dedicated to the Smart Medibox project code configured to be compatible with simulation inside the Wokwi platform.
 Wokwi allows you to simulate Arduino projects in a web browser, making it a convenient tool for testing and debugging.